Value Drifts: Tracing Value Alignment During LLM Post-Training: Estimating Dataset Distribution

 \subsection{Analysis for Standard Preference Datasets}

-\Cref{fig:ultrafeedback_data_dist} and \Cref{fig:hhrlhf_data_dist} presents histograms of the Euclidean distances between the stance distribution of the `chosen (preferred)' and `rejected (dispreferred)' response in UltraFeedback (left) and HH-RLHF (right) datasets.
-Both distributions are highly concentrated at the low end of the distance scale, exhibiting a large peak near 0.
-This indicates that for the majority of datapoints in both datasets, the difference in stance between the chosen and rejected response is very small.
-This observation suggests a \emph{low value gap} in these standard preference datasets.
+\Cref{fig:ultrafeedback_data_dist} and \Cref{fig:hhrlhf_data_dist} presents histograms of the Euclidean distances between the stance distribution of the preference pairs in UltraFeedback and HH-RLHF datasets.
+Both distributions reveal that for the majority of datapoints in both datasets, the difference in stance between the chosen and rejected response is very small, suggesting a \emph{low value gap} in these standard preference datasets.